Fair Isaac (NYSE:FICO) Shares Gap Down to $940.43

 Fair Isaac Co.
-(NYSE:FICO – Get Free Report)’s stock price gapped down prior to trading on Thursday .
+(NYSE:FICO – Get Free Report) shares gapped down prior to trading on Thursday .
 The stock had previously closed at $940.43, but opened at $901.26.
-Fair Isaac shares last traded at $934.66, with a volume of 39,584 shares changing hands.
+Fair Isaac shares last traded at $934.66, with a volume of 39,584 shares trading hands.

-In other Fair Isaac news, EVP James M. Wehmann sold 2,836 shares of Fair Isaac stock in a transaction dated Friday, September 1st.
-The stock was sold at an average price of $904.38, for a total transaction of $2,564,821.68.
-Following the transaction, the executive vice president now owns 44,572 shares of the company’s stock, valued at approximately $40,310,025.36.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-In other news, Director Eva Manolis sold 2,564 shares of the company’s stock in a transaction that occurred on Friday, August 25th.
-The stock was sold at an average price of $852.38, for a total transaction of $2,185,502.32.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, EVP James M. Wehmann sold 2,836 shares of the company’s stock in a transaction dated Friday, September 1st.
-The shares were sold at an average price of $904.38, for a total transaction of $2,564,821.68.
-Following the transaction, the executive vice president now directly owns 44,572 shares of the company’s stock, valued at approximately $40,310,025.36.
+In other news, Director Eva Manolis sold 2,564 shares of the business’s stock in a transaction on Friday, August 25th.
+The shares were sold at an average price of $852.38, for a total transaction of $2,185,502.32.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+In related news, Director Eva Manolis sold 2,564 shares of the firm’s stock in a transaction that occurred on Friday, August 25th.
+The stock was sold at an average price of $852.38, for a total value of $2,185,502.32.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Also, EVP James M. Wehmann sold 2,836 shares of the stock in a transaction on Friday, September 1st.
+The stock was sold at an average price of $904.38, for a total value of $2,564,821.68.
+Following the completion of the transaction, the executive vice president now directly owns 44,572 shares of the company’s stock, valued at approximately $40,310,025.36.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 11,072 shares of company stock valued at $9,791,938.
-3.37% of the stock is currently owned by corporate insiders.
+Insiders sold a total of 11,072 shares of company stock worth $9,791,938 in the last three months.
+3.37% of the stock is owned by insiders.

 Fair Isaac Corporation develops analytic, software, and data decisioning technologies and services that enable businesses to automate, enhance, and connect decisions in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 It operates through two segments, Scores and Software.
 The Software segment provides pre-configured analytic and decision management solution designed for various business needs or processes, such as account origination, customer management, customer engagement, fraud detection, financial crimes compliance, and marketing, as well as associated professional services.